Wintellect/MSLearn/Introduction to Bash/includes/5-terminate-process.md

 To kill a process, you need the process name or process ID.
 This is a job for `ps`.

-1. Let's chase down the misbehaving program by using `ps` to identify the Python program gone bad.
+1. Let's chase down the misbehaving program by using `ps` to identify it.
 To refresh your memory, a `ps -ef` command lists all running processes and displays a great deal of information about each one.

 	Use the following command to list all running processes and filter the results to those lines containing "python:"